loyno-neurocamp/neurocamp_programming/README.md

 Cover basic programming constructs, and perform basic processing of the file data.

 1. Loops and iteration.
+2. Row field access (or, `Dictionary` entry access by key).
-2. Conditionals.
+3. Conditionals.
-3. Math (change in measurement from A to B, percentage).
+4. Math (change in measurement from A to B, percentage).
-4. Formatted output to screen.
+5. Formatted output to screen.